Eat well. Be well.

 9. CBD tincture can be taken under the tongue before bed to assist with sleep.
 In the resources section, I have more educational information on CBD and choosing quality products.

 10. Use melatonin to break bad patterns or to avoid feeling jet lagged.
-Taking four or five milligrams of melatonin at bedtime encourages a restful night’s sleep.
+Taking one to five milligrams of melatonin at bedtime encourages a restful night’s sleep.
 I like these chewable tablets with 4mg of melatonin, minerals, herbs and medicinal mushrooms.
+Other options for melatatonin without the extra ingredients are shown below.

 How is your sleep?
 Are you getting enough RESTFUL Sleep?